joelek/atlas/readme.md

 * Implement enum types.
 * Implement structure for stores with many to many relationships.
 * Implement distinct ordered filtering.
-* Implement removal of all records for a given store.
 * Only recreate stores when referenced fields are altered, else update records.
 * Only recreate indices when referenced fields are altered.
 * Prevent transaction from storing identical redo and undo blocks.